bukson/steampy/README.md

 Methods
 =======

-If not specified in documentation, method does not require login to work(it uses API Key from constructor instead)
+Unless specified in documentation, the method does not require login to work(it uses API Key from constructor instead)

 **login(username: str, password: str, steam_guard: str) -> requests.Response**

-Log in to steam account.
+Log into the steam account.
 Allows to accept trade offers and some other methods.

 ```
 from steampy.client import SteamClient